-DocuSign Envelope ID: E615D54A-C3E2-44EA-A6AD-58A0EBC73FC8

-Urban Design Guidelines The applicant must respond to the Urban Design Guidelines contained in the 2030 Comprehensive Plan if: b) The property to be rezoned is within a "City Growth Center" or "Mixed-Use Center", OR; The property to be rezoned is located along a "Main Street" or "Transit Emphasis Corridor" as shown on the Urban Form Map in the 2030 Comprehensive Plan.
-Urb an form designation: Click here to view the Urban Form Map.
-1 All Mixed-Use developments should generally provide retail (such as eating establishments, food stores, and banks), and other such uses as office and residential within walking distance of each other.
+Urban Design Guidelines

+The applicant must respond to the Urban Design Guidelines contained in the 2030 Comprehensive Plan if:

+- a) The property to be rezoned is within a "City Growth Center" or "Mixed-Use Center", OR; - b) The property to be rezoned is located along a "Main Street" or "Transit Emphasis Corridor" as shown on the Urban Form Map in the 2030 Comprehensive Plan.

+Urban form designation: Transit Emphasis Corridor

+Click here to view the Urban Form Map.

+All Mixed-Use developments should generally provide retail (such as eating establishments, food stores, and banks), and other such uses as office and residential within walking distance of each other.
 Mixed uses should be arranged in a compact and pedestrian friendly form.

+Response:

+The proposed rezoning would allow for a mix of residential, retail and office uses.

-Response: N/A 2 Within all Mixed-Use Areas buildings that are adjacent to lower density neighborhoods should transition (height, design, distance and/or landscaping) to the lower heights or be comparable in height and massing.
-Response: N/A 3 A mixed-use area's road network should connect directly into the neighborhood road network of the surrounding community, providing multiple paths for movement to and through the mixed-use area.
+Within all Mixed-Use Areas buildings that are adjacent to lower density neighborhoods should transition (height, design, distance and/or landscaping) to the lower heights or be comparable in height and massing.

+2 Response:

+Adjacent zoning districts are either CX-5 or CM, and we do not anticipate low density residential development immediately adjacent to the property.

+A mixed-use area's road network should connect directly into the neighborhood road network of the surrounding community, providing multiple paths for movement to and through the mixed-use area.
 In this way, trips made from the surrounding residential neighborhood(s) to the mixed-use area should be possible without requiring travel along a major thoroughfare or arterial.

+Response:

+The development will comply with the UDO's connectivity requirements.

-Response: N/A 4 Streets should interconnect within a development and with adjoining development.
-Cul-de-sacs or dead- end streets are generally discouraged except where topographic conditions and/or exterior lot line configurations offer no practical alternatives for connection or through traffic.
+Streets should interconnect within a development and with adjoining development.
+Cul-de-sacs or deadend streets are generally discouraged except where topographic conditions and/or exterior lot line configurations offer no practical alternatives for connection or through traffic.
 Street stubs should be provided with development adjacent to open land to provide for future connections.
 Streets should be planned with due regard to the designated corridors shown on the Thoroughfare Plan.

+Response:

+The development will comply with the UDO's connectivity requirements.

-Response: N/A 5 New development should be comprised of blocks of public and/or private streets (including sidewalks).
+New development should be comprised of blocks of public and/or private streets (including sidewalks).
 Block faces should have a length generally not exceeding 660 feet.
 Where commercial driveways are used to create block structure, they should include the same pedestrian amenities as public or private streets.

+5 Response:

+The development will comply with block perimeter requirements.

-Response: N/A 6 A primary task of all urban architecture and landscape design is the physical definition of streets and public spaces as places of shared use.
+A primary task of all urban architecture and landscape design is the physical definition of streets and public spaces as places of shared use.
 Streets should be lined by buildings rather than parking lots and should provide interest especially for pedestrians.
 Garage entrances and/or loading areas should be located at the side or rear of a property.

-Response: N/A
+6 Response:

+Given the odd shape of the property and floodway/floodplain on site, future development will have to be located closer to S. New Hope Road.